Over Under Cycling Workouts for Increasing Your FTP

 How Do Over Under Intervals Increase your FTP?

 I do still see an advantage in using steady state intervals in order to test power, and also to train our lactate tolerance, but I don't think we need to do them as often as we used to, back in 2010-2015.
-Lactate clearance workouts are far superior and they should definitely be a staple in your training diet if you are looking to increase your FTP, become more efficient with surges above FTP, and train in scenarios that you will often come across in road racing and gravel racing.
+Lactate clearance workouts are superior and they should definitely be a staple in our training diet if you are looking to increase your FTP, become more efficient with surges above FTP, and train in scenarios that you will often come across in road racing and gravel racing.

 In this blog we're going to show you all the different ways that you can train to improve your FTP by using lactate clearance workouts.
 There are five types of lactate clearance over unders that I'll show you, but the great part is that there is an infinite number of permutations available.